Who doesn’t want to lose weight?

 Recently American websites from their cancer centres have been full of suggestions of foods to be avoided – and there are some surprising things they suggest we should be wary of if we want to lose weight.

 Everyone’s needs are different.
 Drugs react in different ways .e.g. after Tamoxifen I was always sick if I ordered Gazpacho (a fave soup).
 It was definitely the peppers that reacted with my drugs, and possibly too much garlic.
-Others found different things (especially hot spices caused a reaction),but everyone is different; it’s a case of trial and error.
+Others found different things (especially hot spices caused a reaction), but everyone is different; it’s a case of trial and error.
 Sadly chocolate has no reaction on me – it’s one of the few foods that NEVER upsets my stomach – whatever I feel like!
-So no help in ditching the weight there!
+So no help in ditching the weight by avoiding eating this there!

 What most alerts warn you to beware of

 Recent alerts from the Statess say beware of the following: –

 - Breakfast Cereals.
 So-called “healthy” cereals are the worst foods you can possibly eat at the start of the day. …Read the list of contents very carefully – and go for those with little added sugar.

 - Whole Wheat Bread. …yes, the healthy brown stuff can have added sugar

 - Granola. …